Q: How much is a taxi to Land of Joy?

 Q: Do I need to bring any bedding or towels?

-A: No. We provide all bedding and towels for you which can be washed onsite during longer retreats.
+A: No. We provide all bedding and towels for you.
+These can be washed onsite during longer retreats.
 You are welcome to bring a towel if you would rather use your own.

 Q: Can I camp in your grounds?